Samuel Fraunces: Revolutionary War

-A month after the April 19, 1775, Battles of Lexington and Concord in Massachusetts, the British warship HMS Asia sailed into New York Harbor.
-Its presence was a constant threat to the city.
-On August 23, revolutionaries stole the cannons from the fort on The Battery, which prompted The Asia to bombard the city with cannon fire that night.
-There were no deaths, but injuries and damage to buildings, including Fraunces's tavern.
+A month after the April 19, 1775 battles of Lexington and Concord in Massachusetts, the Royal Navy ship of the line Asia sailed into New York Harbor.
+On August 23, a group of Patriots stole the cannons from the fort on The Battery, which prompted Asia to bombard the city with cannon fire that night.
+There were no deaths, but injuries and damage to buildings, including Fraunces Tavern.
 Philip Freneau wrote a poem about the bombardment, "Hugh Gaines Life," that included the couplet: "At first we supposed it was only a sham.
 Till she drove a round ball through the roof of Black Sam."

 The tavern was used for more than entertainment during the Revolutionary War.
 Fraunces rented out office space, and meetings of the New York Provincial Congress were held there.
 In April 1776, General Washington was present at a court-martial conducted at the tavern.